Vršac Airfield

-Vršac Airfield (Аеродром Вршац / Aerodrom Vršac) is a small aerodrome and training facility owned and operated by the SMATSA Aviation Academy, and located in Vršac, Serbia.
+Vršac Airfield (Аеродром Вршац) is a small aerodrome and training facility owned and operated by the SMATSA Aviation Academy, and located in Vršac, Serbia.

 There are five hangars at the airfield, which accommodate aircraft of the flight school and of the agricultural aviation division.
 An office building with classrooms and a control tower are adjacent to the hangars and the concrete aircraft apron.

 History

 The first flight on the slopes of Vršac Mountains was performed by the Romanian pilot-engineer Aurel Vlaicu on 11 August 1912.
 The starting year of aeronautical tradition was 1925, when aeronautical club "Naša krila" (English: "Our Wings") was founded.
 A study was made about the advantages of this region for development of gliding sport, and this had initiated the investors to build the first hangar in 1934.

 After World War II, the intensive training of glider pilots continued.
 In 1954, Vršac becomes official State Aeronautical Centre.
 Glider pilots were now joined by parachutists, aeroplane pilots and aircraft-model makers.
 Vršac was the recruitment centre for recreational aeronautics until 1972.
 Fliers from this centre took place in many world championships and brought many medals and records.
 In 1972, Vršac hosted the 13th World Gliding Championships (WGC).

 In 1972, the national airline of Yugoslavia, JAT Yugoslav Airlines, now known as Air Serbia, started training future airline pilots at the academy they opened at Vršac.
 The Jat Airways Flight Academy each year organizes the "Vršac Airshow".

 The first international flight from Vršac was to Podgorica Airport in Montenegro on February 5, 2007.
 The aerodrome received international airport status in 2006.